-In the present study, the income variable was categorised into eight groups, with the lowest income group earning RM 0 to RM 400 to the highest group, with income higher than RM 5,000.
-The categories were developed following the income category in the NHMSIII dataset given by the Ministry of Health.
-The most prevalent household income group was the middle income group, which earns between RM 1,000 and RM 2,000.
-This was chosen as the reference group.
-Data from the Third Outline Perspective Plan (2001-2010) show that the mean monthly household income in Malaysia increased significantly from RM 2,472 in 1999 to RM 3,249 in 2004.
+In this study, income variable is categorised into eight groups with the lowest income group between RM0 - RM400 to the highest group with income higher than RM5,000.
+The categories are developed following the income category in the NHMSIII dataset given by the MOH.
+The most prevalent household income group is the middle income group between RM1,000 - RM2,000 which has been chosen as the reference group.
+Data from the Third Outline Perspective Plan (2001 - 2010) show that the mean monthly household income in Malaysia has increased significantly from RM2,472 in 1999 to RM3,249 in 2004.
 Income in urban areas is much higher than income in rural areas.
-The average annual growth rate of income between 2000 and 2004 is 5% in urban and 1.8% in rural areas.
-Meanwhile, the incidence of poverty decreased from 8.5% in 1999 to 5.7% in 2004.
-According to Malaysia's income poverty line, people are considered 'poor' if they have household monthly income less than RM 720 in Peninsular Malaysia, RM 960 in Sabah and Labuan and RM 830 in Sarawak (retrieved from http://www.kpkt.gov.my/kpkt/main.php).
-Table 3
+The average annual growth rate of income between 2000 to 2004 is 5% in urban and 1.8% in rural areas.
+Meanwhile, the incidence of poverty has decreased from 8.5% in 1999 to 5.7% in 2004.
+According to Malaysia's income poverty line, people are considered as poor if they have household monthly income less than RM720 in Peninsular Malaysia, RM960 in Sabah and Labuan and RM830 in Sarawak7.
+Table 3 shows the distribution of income and incidence of poverty in Malaysia.